Introduction

 Handling Threads vs. Top-Level Messages

-We know that some customers love threads and some despite them!
+We know that some customers love threads and some despise them!
 Fortunately, Unthread is able to group conversations together regardless of whether messages come in threads or the top level of the channel.

 • Threads are always tracked as individual conversations